Boott Cotton Mills Museum

 Hours of Operation

-The Boott Cotton Mills Museum is open Sunday to Friday from 12 noon - 5 p.m and Saturday from 10 a.m. - 5 p.m.
+The Boott Cotton Mills Museum is open daily from 10 a.m. to 5 p.m.

 The Information Desk is the perfect place to start your visit to the Boott Cotton Mills Museum.
 Talk to a park ranger to learn more about the museum and to purchase your ticket (prices below).
 This is also where you can purchase an America the Beautiful Parks Pass and sign up for tours.
 The Boott Cotton Mills Museum also has its own passport stamp, which you can find here.